mandiant/flare-floss-testfiles/src/go-binaries-all-versions/Readme.md

 To automate the process of generating Go binaries for all versions from 1.11 to 1.20 using Docker, you can use the provided Python script.
 Follow the steps below:

 - Make sure Docker is installed and properly configured on your system.
-- Run the script using the following command: `python3 script.py`.
+- Run the script using the following command: `python3 go_binary_generator.py`.

+The script will handle the setup, compilation, and generation of Go binaries for the specified minor versions.
+The resulting binaries will be saved in the `bin/` directory.